 ZoneAlarm scored well in protection and usability but lagged a bit in performance.
 There were no false positives noted in the third-party testing.

-It's worth mentioning that these scores might be a bit dated, given that the last test was in 2019.
+It's worth mentioning that these scores are dated, given that the last test was in 2019.
+We wish ZoneAlarm at least underwent testing on an annual basis, as it's hard to trust results from several years ago now.

 SE Labs results